-The pine trees, snow capped mountains and nature walkways give it a real magic forest feel, making it one of the best lakes in Trentino.
+The pine trees, snow capped mountains and nature walkways give it a real enchanted forest feel, definitely making it one of the best lakes in Trentino.

-You can admire these mountains all day long from the reflections on the lakes crystalline waters.
+You can admire the mountains all day long from the reflections on the lakes crystalline waters.

 4. Lago Di Molveno

-It’s not hard to see why Lago Di Molveno is voted one of the best lakes in Italy.
+It’s not difficult to see why Lago Di Molveno was voted one of the best lakes in Italy.

 Spanning across 4.5 km in length, and 1.5 km in width, Lago Di Molveno represents the largest alpine lake located above an altitude of 800m.